Richard Lazarus (law professor)

-Richard J. Lazarus is the Howard J. and Katherine W. Aibel Professor of Law at the Harvard Law School.
+Richard J. Lazarus is an American legal scholar who is the Charles Stebbins Fairchild Professor of Law at Harvard Law School.

 Early life and education

 Lazarus graduated from University High School in Urbana, Illinois.
 He holds a B.S. in chemistry and a B.A. in economics from the University of Illinois (1976) and a J.D. from Harvard Law School (1979).
-Prior to his arrival at Georgetown in 1996, Professor Lazarus taught at the Law School at Washington University in St. Louis (1989–1996) and the Indiana University Maurer School of Law (1983–1985) and worked in the Solicitor General's Office (1986–1989) and the Land and Natural Resources Division of the United States Department of Justice (1979–1983).
+Prior to his arrival at Georgetown in 1996, Lazarus taught at the Law School at Washington University in St. Louis (1989–1996) and the Indiana University Maurer School of Law (1983–1985) and worked in the Solicitor General's Office (1986–1989) and the Land and Natural Resources Division of the United States Department of Justice (1979–1983).